stardog-union/stardog-groovy/README.md

 Stardog-groovy does have a dependency on stardog-spring.
 For 1.x, this requires a build of stardog-spring and placing the stardog-spring.jar file in stardog-1.x/lib.
 For 2.x, Stardog Spring is available with a pom file, and the Stardog Spring installs the jar in your local .m2 folder.

-Once you have the local project, start up a local Stardog and create a testdb.
+Once you have the local project, start up a local Stardog and create a testdb with "stardog-admin db create -n testdb".

 You can then build the project

-    gradle build
+    gradle build    # validate all the test pass gradle install  # install jar into local m2

 That will run all the JUnit tests and create the jar in build/libs.
 The test does use a running Stardog, started out of band from JUnit.